 Does the Richmond Zombie Walk have a rain date?

 No. Zombies walk rain or shine.
 We have dodged a couple of storms in the past.
 This year will be no different.

 Is it free to participate in the Richmond Zombie Walk?

-Yes, it is free to participate in the Richmond Zombie Walk and to attend our workshops, but if you can, we ask that each participant make a $5 donation for the American Cancer Society.
+Yes, it is free to participate in the Richmond Zombie Walk, but if you can, we ask that each participant make a $5 donation for our charities – Suicide Awareness and Prevention.

 Do you donate to other charitable organizations?